redbadger/stack/readme.md

 This repo is a noddy web ui and proxied api (on a private network) with `version 3` compose files that are designed to be deployed into a "Docker in swarm mode" cluster.

 There are 5 compose files:
-  1. private Docker registry (external to the swarm).
+  1. private Docker registry and registry mirror (external to the swarm).
   1. `nginx` load balancer (external to the swarm).
   1. the swarm visualizer, and its reverse proxy (`services` stack)
   1. the registry ambassador (`swarm` stack)